JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Smartphone-based spectral imaging otoscope- system development and preliminary study for evaluation of its potential as a mobile diagnostic tool/index.md

 ---
-title: __'Smartphone-based spectral imaging otoscope: system development and preliminary study for evaluation of its potential as a mobile diagnostic tool'__
+title: '__Smartphone-based spectral imaging otoscope: system development and preliminary study for evaluation of its potential as a mobile diagnostic tool__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here